 Swallow the extended release tablets whole; do not split, chew, or crush them.
 Tell your doctor or pharmacist if you cannot swallow tablets.

-Do not open the pouch that contains the blister pack of the sublingual tablet (Intermezzo) until you are ready to take the tablet.
+Do not open the pouch that contains the sublingual tablet (Intermezzo) until you are ready to take the tablet.
 To remove the sublingual tablet (Edluar) from the blister pack, peel off the top layer of paper and push the tablet through the foil.
 To take either brand of sublingual tablet, place the tablet under your tongue, and wait for it to dissolve.
-Do not swallow the tablet or take the tablet with water.
+Do not swallow the tablet whole or take the tablet with water.

 Your sleep problems should improve within 7 to 10 days after you start taking zolpidem.
 Call your doctor if your sleep problems do not improve during this time or if they get worse at any time during your treatment.

 Zolpidem should normally be taken for short periods of time.
 If you take zolpidem for 2 weeks or longer, zolpidem may not help you sleep as well as it did when you first began to take the medication.
 Talk to your doctor about the risks of taking zolpidem for 2 weeks or longer.